quocnh/FL_Encoder/README.md

 ```
 9 in the above script represents the number of parallel clients, which should be identical to the worker_num inside config_simulation/fedml_config.yaml.

-## A Better User-experience with FedML MLOps (open.fedml.ai)
-To reduce the difficulty and complexity of these CLI commands.
-We recommend you to use our MLOps (open.fedml.ai).
-FedML MLOps provides:
-- Install Client Agent and Login
-- Inviting Collaborators and group management
-- Project Management
-- Experiment Tracking (visualizing training results)
-- monitoring device status
-- visualizing system performance (including profiling flow chart)
-- distributed logging
-- model serving